English Language Learner Program (ELL)

 The ESL program is provided in the 2 elementary schools and at Mount Greylock Regional School.
 The ESL staff work in close contact and collaboration with classroom teachers, support personnel, the building principal, and parents to ensure the best programming possible for each child.

 To provide a welcoming environment where students feel free to take risks and explore the English Language.

-Williamstown-Lanesborough Public School’s ESL program uses strategies to help the students master English as quickly as possible.
-The program is designed to develop appropriate academic and social skills, and progress in content areas without loss of achievement due to English proficiency.
-The setting is interactive and integrates skills and concepts in meaningful and useful terms to the students so that teachers can respond to the varying learning styles, cultural backgrounds and language levels.
+Mount Greylock Public Schools ESL program uses strategies to help the students master English as quickly as possible.
+The program is designed to promote the development of appropriate academic and social skills, and hold high expectations for each student to progress in content areas without loss of achievement due to the student’s English proficiency level.
+The setting is affirming and teachers integrates skills and concepts in meaningful and useful ways based on the student’s learning styles, cultural backgrounds, and language levels.